carpben/coding_notes/Redux patterns/redux+typescript.md

   switch (action.type) {
     case ADD_TODO: //
 ```
-In the traditional pattern, since we use an identifier, the editor can't be of much help.
+In the traditional pattern, since we use an identifier (the const `ADD_TODO`), the editor can't be of much help.
 We are on our own - we need to know exactly what identifier we are looking for for each `case`.

 ### Reducer - Suggested pattern
 ```ts